Jessica-0823/Bellabeat-case-study/README.md

 ### Daily Active Users
 ![Daily Active Users](daily-active-users-trend.png)
+This chart shows the overall trend of active users in line chart.
+We can see fluctuations from up to down in activity.
+Tracking this helps to identify  whether the user engagements is increasing over time and highlights day with high or low activity.

 ### Peak Activity Hours
 ![Peak Activity Users](peak-activity-hours.png)
+This chart shows the average number of steps from hour of day in line chart.
+The peaks indicate when most users are active (for example, late morning and early evening).
+These insights can guide Bellabeat to schedule reminders or challenges during the most active hours.

 ### Average Sleep Duration
 ![Average Sleep Hours](average-sleep-duration.png)
+This chart explains the average sleep hours of users from day to day in line chart.
+Many users sleep less than the average sleep hours.Short sleep duration can affect health and wellness, indicating that Bellabeat could focus on features that improve sleep quality.

 ### Average Monthly Sleep Patterns
-![Average Monthly Sleep Patterns](avg-sleep-vs-time-in-bed.png)
+![Average Monthly Sleep Patterns](avg-sleep-vs-time-in-bed.png) This chart highlights sleep patterns across different months in bar chart and line chart.The line chart represents time in bed and bar chart represents avg sleep hours.
+Understanding these trends can help Bellabeat design seasonal wellness campaigns (e.g., sleep improvement tips during stressful months).

 ### Average Daily Steps by Day of Week
-![Average Daily Steps by Day of week](avg-steps-by-week.png)
+![Average Daily Steps by Day of week](avg-steps-by-week.png) This chart shows the average number of steps taken on each day of the week in Bar chart.
+It reveals which days users are more active (e.g., weekdays vs weekends).
+Bellabeat can use this insight to encourage users to stay active on days with lower step counts.

+## recommendations
+Based on the visualizations. here are some recommendations for Bellabeat :
+1. Encourage users to reach at least 10,000 steps daily by providing app notifications and small rewards.
+2. Introduce sleep improvement programs since many users show low average sleep duration.
+3. Launch challenges or campaigns during peak activity hours to increase engagement.
+4. Personalize recommendations in the app based on individual sleep and activity patterns.

+## Conclusion
+This case study highlights how Bellabeat users engage with their daily activities, sleep ans step counts.
+The analysis shows patterns in activity hours, average sleep duration, and diffrences in activities across weekends and weekdays.
+These insights suggest oppurtunities for bellabeat to improve user engagement and wellness offering personalized recommendations and targeted challenges.
+Overall, the findings can help guide Bellabeat in enhancing its products and creating a healthier lifestyle experience for its users.

+## Limitations
+- This dataset represents small set of Bellabeat users, so findings may not related to all the users.
+- Some activity has missing values, which may effect overall accuracy.
+- The analysis focused on descriptive insights and did not include advanced predictive modeling.

+## Credits
+Data source is from Bellabeat case study dataset from Kaggle / google capstone project.